Logiqx/gps-details/docs/devices/garmin/power/README.md

 I am fairly sure that "Max Accuracy" is the same as "All + Multi-Band", and not "Auto Select".

-All + Multi-Band is described in more detail in the fenix 7 and fenix 8 manuals, but I am pretty sure that "Max Accuracy" will be the same.
+All + Multi-Band is described in more detail in the fenix 7 and fenix 8 manuals, and I am pretty sure that "Max Accuracy" will be the same.